HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s correct to say “on the internet.”
+I am happy to learn you say “ the Great Lakes.”

 ★★★★★